All Episodes

 All right, but you're letting people get to you and bother you.

-If people can get to you and bug you and bother you, think about all the names you know that I'm called on a daily basis.
+Don't listen, here's the thing in life: if people can get to you and bug you and bother you, think about all the names you know that I'm called on a daily basis.

 If I took these things to heart the way you're taking it to heart, I would be in a rubber room somewhere, you know, insane.

-You just gotta let it go.
+You just got to let it go.

-You just got you got you can't sweat the small stuff.
+You just got, you got, you can't sweat the small stuff.

 I never read the book.